Matthew Bryza: Awards

 Bryza was awarded with Fletcher Young Alumni Award in 2004, Order of the Golden Fleece, Georgia in 2009, Order of the Cross of Terra Mariana, Fourth Class, Republic of Estonia in 2010.

 Personal life

 His first marriage ended in divorce.
-On August 23, 2007, he married Zeyno Baran, from whom he has a daughter.
+On August 23, 2007, he married Zeyno Baran, with whom he has a daughter.
 He lives with his family in Istanbul, Turkey.

-Bryza is fluent in Polish and Russian, and also speaks German and Spanish, and conversational Azerbaijani.
+Bryza is fluent in Polish and Russian along with German and Spanish, and conversational Azerbaijani.